ltekme/ltekme/blogs/3.Exploring-Lambda-SQS-SNS-ReactJS/README.md

 This is an illustration of how it is hosted on AWS.
 Because I wanted to make it work on both a normal account and AWS Acaedmy Learn Lab account, this diagram is different from the one hosted on AWS Acaedemy Learner Lab.

 Some of the things are not included when deploying on Learner Lab, namely Bedrock, and CloudFront.
 I can understand bedrock, but CloudFront as well???
 I can spend another couple of days migrating the AI part to Google Vertex AI so it can still flag content, but I figured, no.

+This projects isn't some super complicated money making idea or something, just an execure to play with things and share what I learned and went through.

 ## S3 + ReactJS is great